seanblonien/deep-enum-core/README.md

           AnimalEnum.Mammal.Dog === "Mammal.Dog123" // true
       ```
       <!-- markdownlint-enable MD031 -->
     - **NOTE**: you don't need to always use the `postfixIdentifier` param.
 You can just add it, see if there are type errors, and remove it.
-No need to keep it in the code (unless you have other purposes for it).
+No need to keep it in the code (unless you find other purposes for it).
 - **Returns**
   - the deep-enum object which holds the paths that can be used to index into the same interface